37. INDUSTRIAL CENTERS (ICs)

 37.1 BRP VALUE OF ICs:

-37.11 STARTING VALUES: In Fall 1939, and during each subsequent YSS, Russia receives BRPs for each IC under its control.
-In Fall 1939, each IC is worth 10 BRPs.
+37.11 STARTING VALUES: At the start of the game, and during each YSS following the outbreak of war, Russia receives BRPs for each IC under its control.
+Until all of Russia's ICs are mobilized, each IC is worth 10 BRPs.

 37.12 EFFECT ON UNIT CONSTRUCTION: ICs under Russian control increase the Russian construction limit (27.32).